Reserve Management Plans

 Other management plans

 Under the Planning and Development Act 2007 other areas of public land such as lakes, urban open space, and recreation areas have a ‘Land Management Plan’.
+For further information on these areas visit the Transport Canberra and City Services website or call Canberra Connect on 13 22 81.

 Plans notified under the Planning and Development Act 2007: